 Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, most Americans are eligible for a stimulus check (also called an Economic Impact Payment, or EIP) of up to $1,200, with married couples getting up to $2,400.
 Families will get an additional $500 per child.
 The first direct deposits of stimulus checks began arriving as early as April 11, and the first physical checks were mailed by the IRS on April 24.
-More than 150 million stimulus checks have been paid out for a total amount of almost $260 billion.
+Over 160 million stimulus checks have been paid out for a total amount of around $270 billion.
 Read on to see how to calculate your stimulus check, when your check should arrive by, what to do if your check hasn’t come yet and whether or not there will be a second stimulus check.

 If you can afford to, try saving or investing your stimulus check money.
 Talk to a financial advisor today.